 1. Dealing honestly and fairly;

 3. Using skill care and diligence in the transaction;

 4. Disclosing all known facts that materially affect the value of real property and are not readily observably to the buyer.

 5. Presenting all offers and counteroffers in a timely manner, unless a party has previously directed the licensee otherwise in writing.

 6. Limited confidentiality, unless waived in writing by a party.
 This limited confidentiality will prevent disclosure that the seller will accept a price less than the asking or listed price, that the buyer will pay a price greater than the price submitted in a written offer, or the motivation of any party for selling or buying property, that a seller or buyer will agree to financing terms other than those offered, or of any other information by a party to remain confidential; and

 7. Any additional duties that are entered into by separate written agreement.

 Acting as transaction brokers allows us better assist both buyers and sellers of businesses which ultimately is to the advantage of all parties.

 Anthony John Rigney is a Jacksonville based business broker and Board-Certified Intermediary (BCI).
-He is also the President of the North Florida district of the Business Brokers of Florida (BBF).
+He is the former President of the North Florida district of the Business Brokers of Florida (BBF).
 If you are interested in buying or selling a business – contact Anthony today at www.qbusinessadvisors.com